fluthjs/fluth-doc/docs/en/api/plugin/consoleNode.md

 - `resolvePrefix` (optional): Console prefix for success, default is `'resolve'`
 - `rejectPrefix` (optional): Console prefix for failure, default is `'reject'`

-## Return Value

-Returns an execute plugin that only outputs at the current node and returns the original `result` value.

-## Core Behavior
+## Details

-- **execute plugin**: Only executes at the current node, does not propagate to child nodes
+- Only executes at the current node, does not propagate to child nodes
-- **Immediate output**: Outputs the result immediately, regardless of whether there is a handler
+- Outputs the result immediately, regardless of whether there is a handler
-- **Promise handling**: For Promise results, waits for resolution before outputting
+- For `Promise` type results, waits for Promise resolution before outputting
-- **Returns original value**: Returns the original `result` without modifying the data flow
+- Returns the original `result` without modifying the data flow

-## Usage Scenarios
+## Examples

 ### Scenario 1: Basic debugging output